afunnydev/tinysociety/content/articles/2018-08-15-roof-ventilation-for-a-tiny-house.md

 draft: false
 noindex: false
 ---
-Consider the the normal things you do everyday that create moisture.
+Consider the normal things you do everyday that create moisture.
 Cooking, bathing, breathing--all of these activities can create unwanted moisture in a tiny house.
 The square footage of a tiny house is also a lot smaller than a standard home.
 Without proper ventilation, your health as well as the structural integrity of your tiny house can be compromised.

 ## Why Is Roof Ventilation So Important?